cimentadaj/Rseminars/README.md

 Writing your own functions.
 Monte Carlo simulations.

-Seminar 5.
-An introduction to sequence analysis Instructor: Albert Julià
+Seminar 6.
+An introduction to sequence analysis – May 17 2016 from 15.00 to 16.30; room: 24.120.
-	PROGRAM TO BE DEFINED
+Instructor: Albert Julià
+- Presentation of sequence analysis and TraMineR software Basic concepts
+Methodology
+- Illustrate the main features using an example Selecting data
+Main functions
+Main outputs and graphs

+- Creating a typology of trajectories
+Computing dissimilarity between sequences.
+Optimal Matching Analysis Regrouping similar sequences.
+Cluster Analysis Visualizing results
+Saving data (cluster variable)
+Regressions models with trajectory clusters

 The organizers of the RonR! working group Jorge Cimentada (jorge.cimentada@upf.edu) and Bruno Arpino (bruno.arpino@upf.edu) Research and Expertise Centre on Survey Methodology (RECSM) Universitat Pompeu Fabra